ghostsecurity/terraform-provider-ghost/docs/index.md

 ---
 page_title: "Ghost Provider"
 description: |-
-  The Ghost provider provides utilities for working with the [Ghost Security](https://ghostsecurity.com) platform.
+  The Ghost provider provides utilities for working with the Ghost Security platform.
 ---

 # Ghost Provider
+The Ghost provider provides utilities for working with the [Ghost Security](https://ghostsecurity.com) platform.

 ## Example Usage